Laser Resurfacing (Skin Rejuvenation)

 What is Laser Skin Resurfacing?

 Laser resurfacing treatments remove damaged skin and rejuvenate a patient’s appearance.
 State-of-the-art laser treatments can provide remarkable results even on the most environmentally damaged and discolored skin.
 In more mild cases, light chemical peels can tighten wrinkles, lighten age spots, and soften skin texture around the eyes.
 In addition, laser treatments or chemical peels are often combined with Botox and fillers to optimize your appearance without surgery.
-You may decide to discuss a deeper laser treatment with Dr. Fante or you may choose to look at other great laser options available at ReDerm MD Medical Spa.
+You may decide to discuss a deeper laser treatment with Dr. Fante or Dr. Goecks, or you may choose to look at other great laser options available at ReDerm MD Medical Spa.

 Reasons to Get a Resurfacing Treatment